MeLiDAsys/MeLiDA/README.md

 Beta version of MeLiDA allowed us to check our concept:
 - Stress-test Blender with massive point clouds
 - Compare LiDAR accuracy against our photogrammetry scans
-- Run real-world field scans (we use it daily in conservation work).
+- Run real-world field scans (we use it daily in conservation work)

 ## **The future is here!**
 (What’s next?)